Pyracantha Hedging Guidei

 Pyracantha Pruning and Aftercare

-Suitable for inland sites, Pyracantha will thrive in normal soil, sun or partial shade.
-It has an average annual growth of 30-60cm and is therefore considered a low maintenance plant, but for upkeep of shape, a prune after flowering is advisable.
+Suitable for inland sites, Pyracantha thrives in normal soil, sun or partial shade.
+A low-maintenance plant, Pyracantha hedging has an average annual growth of 30-60cm, but pruning after flowering will help keep its shape.

 Other Prickly Hedging